bryanlincoln/ruby-mgol-compiler/README.md

 # MGOL Compiler
 An MGOL to C compiler using Ruby.
-This program performs lexic, syntatic and semantic analysis using predefined rules and finite automatas
+This program performs lexic, syntatic and semantic analysis using predefined rules and finite automatas.
-(the syntax state machine was hand-crafted as part of the project, and you may check it [here](Syntax%20State%20Machine.pdf)).
 It's actually a transpiler since C code is generated as output, rather than machine code.
+The syntax state machine was hand-crafted as part of the project and you may check it [here](Syntax%20State%20Machine.pdf).
 MGOL is a language definition we used to learn compilers throughout the course.

 ## Usage